Last Updated on January 29, 2022 by Paul Guzman

-Arbutus Unedo Strawberry Tree.
+Arbutus Unedo Strawberry Tree or Bush.
 Also called the Dwarf Strawberry bush.
 For something different in the garden you might want to try planting this great evergreen tree/shrub.
-It produces edible strawberry-like fruit and a showy white flower that bloom at the same time.
+It produces edible strawberry-like fruit and showy white flowers that bloom at the same time.
 The blooming season is late fall and into late winter.

 What is the growing size?